GETTING AN EIN – an Employers Identification Number

 First, download and complete form SS-4 from the link below:

 including the notes on page 2.
-These confirm which questions you can miss off since you are only applying to get this number for tax withholding purposes.
+You DON’T NEED to send this anywhere – it’s just a memo so you can see which questions are relevant.
+You are NOT registering for US tax with the IRS, you are only applying to get this number for tax withholding purposes.

-It’s essential to have this form in front of you during your phone call.
+However, it’s essential to have this form in front of you during your phone call, as the operator will run through it with you, section by section.

 At question 9a you are “Other” not “Corporation”.
 Although you’re a corporation in the UK, “Corporation” on the SS4 means a USA Corporation.
 If they register you as a US Corporation, you’ll be expected to make a US tax return as well, which is not applicable.